Service charge policy web banner

 Sinking fund balances will be held in trust and will be kept in a separate bank account.
 Any interest earned on the account will be apportioned to the individual sinking funds.

 If a sinking fund is no longer required, the balance will be refunded to all current contributors in proportion to their respective liabilities.
 If there are no current contributors, the sinking fund will be dissolved as at the date of the termination of the tenancy or lease of the last of the contributors and the balance of the fund shall be retained by Magna.
+If we transfer a building with current contributors to a new landlord, we will transfer the sinking fund(s) to that new landlord.

 Responsibilities

-The Head of Finance is the accountable person for ensuring the accurate calculation, account reconciliation and application and billing of rents and service charges annually and at times in between as necessary and the review of sinking fund liabilities.
+The Head of Finance is accountable for ensuring the accurate calculation, account reconciliation and application and billing of rents and service charges annually and at times in between as necessary and the review of sinking fund liabilities.